Looking to mix up the menu at your next cookout?

 Apart from the size, all other features are the same across the board.

 Camp Chef utilizes PID technology to maintain precise temperatures between 160 and 500 degrees Fahrenheit.

 You can set temps on site via an integrated digital control panel… Or, you can monitor your cooks from anywhere via the Camp Chef Connect App.

 This app allows you to easily adjust temps, set a timer, and will notify you when your cooks are done (with the help of four wired meat probes).

 On the Camp Chef App, you’ll also be able to review past cooks, label each temp probe, and the in-app Smart Meat Assistant will allow you to select the type of meat you’re cooking.

 Plus, it allows you to adjust your grill’s “Smoke Number” from 1-10, right on the app.
-(With 1 being minimal smoke, and 10 being maximum smoke flavor.)
+(With 1 being minimal smoke, and 10 being maximum smoky flavor.)

-Along with the innovative WiFi control, the Camp Chef Woodwind also boasts a sliding heat deflector plate for open flame searing, a 22-pound capacity hopper with a view window and built-in bottle opener, and an easy-to-use Ash Cleanout knob for straightforward maintenance.
+Along with the innovative WiFi control, the Camp Chef Woodwind also boasts a sliding heat deflector plate for open flame searing, a 22-pound large pellet hopper capacity with a view window and built-in bottle opener, and an easy-to-use Ash Cleanout knob for straightforward maintenance.

 For more versatility, there’s also an option to add a griddle or sear burner insert on the attached side shelf.